learnlatex/learnlatex.github.io/en/lesson-04.md

 LaTeX provides ways on the logical structure of your document, as well as the ability to directly set the appearance.
-Most of the time, it's much better to methods that focus on structure, as that makes it easy to reuse or alter appearance when you have to.
+Most of the time, it's much better to use methods that focus on structure, as that makes it easy to reuse or alter appearance when you have to.

 ## A first example